OiaSantorini

 Who should stay in Oia?

 Oia suits solo explorers best (ranked #2 of 3 Santorini neighbourhoods for them).
-It works less well for culture seekers (ranked #2).
-Not recommended for: Budget backpackers and families with young children will struggle—Oia is Santorini's priciest neighbourhood with steep cobbled stairs, zero flat ground, and limited kid-friendly infrastructure.
+It works less well for family travellers (ranked #3).
+Not recommended for: Budget travellers and those seeking solitude—Oia is expensive, hyper-touristy, and sunset crowds are relentless.

 Stay in Oia